How To Apply For Restoration Of Status Canada?

 People asking for Restoration must show that they met the requirements of their previous status while in Canada.

-It’s crucial to remember that although the Restoration status is possible, it’s usually advised to extend or modify your status before it expires to keep legal standing in Canada.
+It’s crucial to remember that although the Restoration of status is possible, it’s usually advised to extend or modify your status before it expires to keep legal standing in Canada.
 Relying on Restoration while out of status might make your immigration situation more difficult and could impact future applications.

 For the most recent and accurate information on Restoration and other immigration problems, it is always preferable to consult an expert RCIC specialist or refer to the official website of Immigration, Refugees and Citizenship Canada (IRCC) since immigration rules and processes might change.